spujol/slicer.org/index.markdown

     color: logo-yellow

 # About ======================================================
+about:
-about_title: What is <b>3D Slicer</b>
+  title: What is <b>3D Slicer</b>
-about_subtitle: 3D Slicer in action
+  subtitle: 3D Slicer in action
+  description: |
-about_description: <b>Desktop software</b> to solve advanced image computing challenges with a focus on clinical and biomedical applications.<br>
+    <b>Desktop software</b> to solve advanced image computing challenges with a focus on clinical and biomedical applications.<br>
-  <b>Development platform</b> to quickly build and deploy custom solutions for research and commercial products, using free, open-source software.<br><b>Community</b> of knowledgeable users and developers working together to improve medical computing.
+    <b>Development platform</b> to quickly build and deploy custom solutions for research and commercial products, using free, open-source software.<br>
+    <b>Community</b> of knowledgeable users and developers working together to improve medical computing.

 # Carousel ==========================================================
 carousel_images: